-- Objective 2a: In FY 2022-2023, all MCBH staff will participate in monthly self-guided continuing education promoting racial justice, equity, diversity, and inclusion: MET - Objective 2b: MCBH will offer at least one training or focus one month of continuing education on Native/Indigenous culture: MET - Objective 2c: MCBH will train staff regarding LGBTQA+ related issues on access, stigma, and therapeutic needs through either a training or a continuing education focus.
+- Objective 2b: MCBH will offer at least one training or focus one month of continuing education on Native/Indigenous culture.
+MET - Objective 2c: MCBH will train staff regarding LGBTQA+ related issues on access, stigma, and therapeutic needs through either a training or a continuing education focus.
 MET - Objective 2d: MCBH staff will participate in state and community groups focused on justice, equity, diversity, inclusion, and cultural competence.
 Some examples may include on the California Behavioral Health Directors' Association (CBHDA) Cultural Competency, Equity, and Social Justice Committee and the Eastern Sierra Pride group.
 MET - Objective 2e: MCBH will include a cultural competence and racial equity overview in every new employee onboarding process.
 MET - Objective 2f: The MCBH Equity Committee will continue to meet, create the equity work plan, and ensure the activities of the work plan are completed.
 MET - Objective 2g: Every interview conducted by MCBH will have at least one question focused on justice, equity, diversity, and inclusion.
 MET